epfl-si/wp-ops/ansible/README.md

-# Ansible and Ansible Tower (AWX)
+# Ansible and AWX

-This directory contains the support code for Ansible and Ansible Tower (aka AWX), which the WordPress uses extensively as its infrastructure-as-code.
+This directory contains the support code for Ansible and AWX (previously Ansible Tower), which the WordPress uses extensively as its infrastructure-as-code.

 Theoretically, the entire serving infrastructure can be brought up from a backup into an OpenShift namespace that the operator has access to (through `oc login`).
 This is done with the `wpsible` wrapper script.
-Additionnally, `wpsible` brings up Ansible Tower, which also can perform the day-to-day subset of the same operations, either on a crontab-like basis, or interactively from the Ansible Tower Web UI.
+Additionnally, `wpsible` brings up AWX, which also can perform the day-to-day subset of the same operations, either on a crontab-like basis, or interactively from the AWX Web UI.

 | Filename                           | Purpose                                                                                                 |
 |------------------------------------|---------------------------------------------------------------------------------------------------------|